PriyanujBora/Black-Hole-Attack-in-MANETs-with-Streamlit-Implementation/README.md

    - Bee phase: Uses bee colony optimization to exploit and refine routes
 4. **Blackhole Detection**: Identifies malicious nodes based on behavioral analysis and network metrics

+For a detailed explanation of the Dolphin-Bee Optimization algorithm and the blackhole detection process, see the [Algorithm Documentation](ALGORITHM.md).

 ## Project Structure

 - `manet_dolphin_bee_simulation.py`: Core simulation module